-Whether you are a solopreneur, a corporate ride or die, or a small team of six, Denver Startup Week is the must-attend business event of the fall season for your Colorado team.
-The five-day long event, September 24-28, 2018, is a celebration of entrepreneurship and an opportunity to learn from some of the city’s most prominent and growing business leaders.
-This year’s eighth annual event is looking to rival last year’s with more than 20,000 professionals in attendance and more than 300 FREE sessions and networking events to partake in.
+Whether you are a solopreneur, a corporate ride or die, or a small team of seven, Denver Startup Week is the must-attend business event of the fall season for your Colorado team.
+The five-day long event, September 16-20, 2019, is a celebration of entrepreneurship and an opportunity to learn from some of the city’s most prominent and growing business leaders.
+This year’s ninth annual event is looking to rival last year’s with more than 17,000 professionals in attendance and more than 400 FREE sessions and networking events to partake in.

-Looking for ways to make the most out of the week?
+Looking for a way to make the most out of the week?
 Our team has compiled must-have tips to make the most out of the five-day event!
-Keep these strategies in mind to maximize your education and experience throughout the event and head into Q4 with a re-engaged enthusiasm and direction for your business!
+Keep these strategies in mind to maximize your education and experience throughout the event and head into Q4 with a reengaged enthusiasm and direction for your business!

 Prepare Your Schedule in Advance

-With 376 programs happening throughout the week, this event requires major pre-planning to maximize your experience.
+With 417 programs happening throughout the week, this event requires major pre-planning to maximize your experience.
 Scroll through the session options and start by making notes when sessions pop out at you.
 Does the session explore a new topic you’ve been wondering about?
-Or maybe the session offers you a question you really need answering!
+Or maybe, the session offers you a question you really need answering!
 Find a comfortable balance between engaging, educational sessions and time for networking or reconvening with your team members.
 We recommend choosing the sessions you plan to attend at least two weeks in advance.
-Also (from experience) plan out 3 full days and then play the others by ear.
+Also (from experience) plan out 2 full days and then play the others by ear.
 Burnout from Denver Startup Week is real!
 Finally, don’t forget to register for the sessions you’ll be attending on the schedule as this allows the staff and presenters to have an idea of how many attendees there will be for each session.

 Make a “Must Attend” Session List

 Our team has gathered a few of our “must attend” sessions.
-Whether you are spending your whole week downtown Denver or just popping in between work, these four sessions should have a place on your schedule.
+Whether you are spending your whole week downtown Denver or just popping in between work these four sessions should be a permanent placeholder on your schedule.
 From experience, we know the day can get away from you but no matter the circumstance commit to going to these four sessions at #DenStartupWeek.

 Must attend events: